breising/Catalog/README.md

 ### How to run:

 To run the app, you must have python installed:
-1. from the shell, navigate to the catalog root dir.
+1. navigate to the catalog root dir.
-2. Create the database by running the setup: python database_setup.py
+2. Create the database by running the setup: `python database_setup.py`
-3. Optional: to populate the db with a bulk list of items you can modify the "catalog_items.py" file and then run it: python catalog_items.py
+3. Optional.
+To populate the db with a bulk list of items you can modify the `catalog_items.py` file and then run it: `python catalog_items.py`
-4. Finally, to run the app type: python catalog.py
+4. Finally, to run the app: `python catalog.py`
 5. In your browser, navigate to localhost at port 8000